Knowledge base

 - Choose the desired options:

-- Click on the button Save.
+- Click on the Save button.

-So if your main stream becomes unavailable, the backup stream will automatically take over the broadcast.
+Thus, if your main stream becomes unavailable, the backup stream will automatically take over the broadcast.

 Create a backup stream

-- Click on the name of the radio.
+- Click on the radio name.

 - Save the activation of the backup stream at the bottom right of the page.